NicolasMagain/nicolasmagain.github.io/team.md

 <br />
 <h2>Other</h2>
 <h4>Laurent Gohy</h4> <p> Laurent is managing the molecular lab.
 He is a real pro in everything DNA extractions and PCR.
 He also has some duties with the herbarium, contributing to the management of collections</p>
-<h4>Elise Lebreton</h4>
-<p>Elise is a frequent visitor of the lab, where she collaborates on lichen systematics and ecological studies.</p>
 <h4>Ludovic Sottiaux</h4>
 <p>Ludovic is actively involved in teaching botany and conservation to the students of the specialized master in conservation biology and biodiversity management.</p>
 <h4>Lea Mouton</h4>